bondms/bondms.github.io/_drafts/filesystem-iteration.md

 A naive implementation will often fail when encountering file or directory names that contain:

-* Whitespace: spaces or tabs.
+* Whitespace: space, tab, and even new-line characters are possible in file names.
 * Quote characters: single (‘) or double (“).
 * Wildcard characters (* or ?).
 * Special characters that are interpreted by the shell, such as a dollar sign ($) or backtick (`).